Rachel McKenna: Creation and casting

-To widen demographic audiences, producers ensured Shortland Street featured family units so that several key characteristics could be met (middle aged parents, teenage children).
-In mid-1992 it was decided to expand on the established character, Michael McKenna (Paul Gittins) (who had appeared since the show's first episode), by introducing his family.
-The soap's key demographic was teenage girls and as such, a 16-year-old daughter was created in the form of Rachel McKenna.
-She was given instant romance connections by being penned as a love interest for established "heart throb", Stuart Neilson (Martin Henderson).
+To broaden viewing audiences and assure they were reaching key demographics, producers incorporated characters into Shortland Street that centred around key-archetypes and family units (middle aged parents, teenage children).
+Shortly into the show's first season, it was decided to expand on the original-cast member, Clinic Director Michael McKenna (Paul Gittins) (who had appeared since the show's first episode), by introducing his family.
+A key demographic for the soap was teenagers, specifically women.
+As such, a 16-year-old daughter was created in the form of Michael's daughter Rachel.
+She was penned as a love interest for established "heart throb" teenager, Stuart Neilson (Martin Henderson).
 Angela Bloomfield won the role in August 1992 and did not realise the significance of the show nor the character until much later.
 She was signed to an initial 5-week contract.
 Rachel's first scenes involved her leaving the shower in just a towel, an experience Bloomfield described as, "terrifying".
 Bloomfield believed the role took over her life and that she, "used Rachel to become capable of having a huge argument with partner or parents.
 After a couple of years I decided I wasn't being true to myself."
 The storyline where Rachel became an alcoholic proved too heavy for Bloomfield, and to relax following such intense scenes, Bloomfield performed meditation with co-star, Robyn Malcolm (Nurse Ellen Crozier).
 By the late nineties, Bloomfield had grown sick of the role and quit.
 The character made her last appearance on 23 September 1999.
-Rachel was written off in a storyline that saw her leave the country, purposely done in case Bloomfield wished to reprise the role at a later date.
+Rachel was written off in a storyline that saw her leave the country, intentionally leaving the door open for a return in case Bloomfield wished to reprise the role at a later date.